 This extra preparation will make the potato consumable again, but if your potatoes still taste bitter, toss them into the compost bin and count it as a loss unless you want to get sick!

-Potatoes can store well for months at a time as long as you store them properly.
+These delicious tubers can be kept well for months as long as you know how to store potatoes properly.
 There’s nothing like having fresh produce all year round.